SynapseSL/SerpentsHand/README.md

 ## SerpentsHand
 A ScpSL plugin for Synapse that adds the SerpentsHand organization to the game.
-They work with the SCPs to eliminate all other being.
+They work with the SCPs to eliminate all other beings.

 ## Intsllation
 1. Install [Synapse](https://github.com/SynapseSL/Synapse/)